RVanDamme/MUFFIN/README.md

 ```
     *********Metagenomic Assembly pipeline using nextFlow for Illumina and Nanopore reads*********

-    Mafin is composed of 2 part the retrieval of potential genome and the analysis of said genomes
+    Muffin is composed of 2 part the retrieval of potential genome and the analysis of said genomes

         Usage example for retrieval:
     nextflow run mafin --retrieve --ont /path/to/ont_dir --illumina /path/to/illumina_dir --metaspades -profile conda